motoharu-gosuto/psvcd/README.md

 But before that we will need to configure FTDI chip that serves as heart of the board.

 For custom board you will need FT232h chip.
-I guess FT2232h can also be used - it just has more pins and two channels instead of one.
+I guess FT2232h can also be used - it just has more pins and two channels instead of one and costs more.
 FT232h can come on a breakboard - Adafruit FT232H, FTDI UM232H etc. You can use custom board as well.

 Before configuring FT232h chip you have to install D2XX direct drivers.
 They can be found on FTDI web page.

 For configuring FT232h we will need FT_Prog utility that can be downloaded from FTDI web page.
-Settings for FT232h are as following:
+Minimum settings for FT232h are as following:

 - USB Config Descriptor -> Self Powered: Enabled.
-  We will use self powered configuration because all parts of the custom board including FT232h will be powered from one voltage regulator.
+  We will use self powered configuration because all parts of the custom board including FT232h will be powered from one voltage regulator and not directly from USB.
 I found out that some FT232h chips do not give 3.3 volts on corresponding 3v3 pins when USB power mode is selected.
-We MUST use 3.3 volts or game cart can be damaged.
+So it looks like sometimes voltage regulator in FT232h does not function properly.
+Again, you MUST use 3.3 volts or game cart can be seriously damaged.

 - USB String Descriptors -> Product Desc: USB FIFO.
   This is an identifier for the device that will be later used in C++ code.
 It will come in handy if you use other FTDI devices that are also plugged into your PC.
   For example I also used Lattice MachXO2 FPGA for some investigations.
 And it has FT2232h chip on board.
+  In this case - picking the first chip at random in the code is not an option so you should know device ID.

 - Hardware Specific -> Suspend on ACBus7 Low: Enabled.
   This setting is required if FT232h is used in self powered mode.
-ACBus7 line must be tied to 5V through resistor.
+ACBus7 line must be tied to 5V through resistor (explained later).
-  It will be explained later.

 - Port A -> Driver -> D2XX Direct: Enabled.
   We will use fast direct drivers and not virtual com port.